scalytics/SDE/readme.md

     build: jupyter
     ports:
       - "8888:8888"
+    extra_hosts:
+      - "host.docker.internal:host-gateway"
     volumes:
       - /path/to/custom/input/files:/home/jovyan/files
 ```

 Your files should be located in a known location on your machine (referred to as `/path/to/custom/input/files`).
 These files will be accessible within your BDE under the path files (for example, `files/my.custom.file`).

+## Connecting to a database on localhost

+Use `host.docker.internal` instead of `localhost`.